 Do some cowboy construction companies still use it?
 Is there an asbestos black market in the UK?

 Actually, the main reason why is because asbestos was used so much before the ban, that it is present in hundreds of thousands of buildings in the UK.

 While the ban prevented asbestos materials being used in construction going forward, it did not ban asbestos materials already in use.

 Existing asbestos materials can stay in use until they reach the end of their service life.
 Some asbestos materials are used right down to the building structure, so the only way they can be removed will be by demolishing the building itself.

 Asbestos containing materials can be found throughout buildings in the UK.

 Even though asbestos materials cannot be used in construction projects today, most construction workers still need to be aware of asbestos and asbestos is still an important topic.

-Even though it is banned, you are still likely to find asbestos if you work in buildings or structures built before 2000.
+Although it is banned, you are still likely to find asbestos if you work in buildings or structures built before 2000.